Native Mode

 Docker Native Mode

 When JFROG_RUN_NATIVE=true is set, jf docker build runs the native Docker build directly instead of the legacy JFrog build flow.
 Build-info is still collected when --build-name and --build-number are provided.
-A server must be configured with jf config add and you must be logged in to the Docker registry before using Docker Native Mode.
+Prerequisites: the Docker daemon must be running (docker info), a JFrog server must be configured with jf config add, and you must be logged in to the Docker registry with docker login <registry> before running these commands.
 For details, see jf docker.

 Usage